 This Jataka tale illustrates the perfection of character of generosity (dana).

 The Bodhisatta was once a prince.
-His father, King Sanjaya, was wealthy beyond measure and honored by all the other kings of India for his virtue, and his mother, Queen Phusati, previously the chief queen of Indra, king of the gods, (Before her rebirth on Earth, Indra had granted her ten wishes, one of which was to have a son who would be a righteous, respected, and powerful king.) was the most beautiful and generous woman in the realm.
-The Bodhisatta, named Prince Vessantara, was later chosen by Indra to fulfill Queen Phusati’s wish and he was born free from impurity.
-Immediately after leaving the womb, the Bodhisatta asked his mother for something he could give away as a gift: she gave him one thousand coins.
+His father, King Sanjaya, was wealthy beyond measure and honored by all the other kings of India for his virtue, and his mother, Queen Phusati, was the most beautiful and generous woman in the realm.
+Phusati was previously the chief queen of Indra, king of the gods, and before her rebirth on Earth, Indra had granted her ten wishes, one of which was to have a son who would be a righteous, respected, and powerful king.
+Indra chose the Bodhisatta to fulfill this wish and he was born free from impurity.
+Immediately after leaving the womb, the Bodhisatta, named Prince Vessantara, asked his mother for something he could give away as a gift: she gave him one thousand coins.
 On the same day the Bodhisatta was born, so were sixty thousand other boys that Indra had sent down from heaven.

 As he grew up, the Bodhisatta was as generous as anyone could be and often gave out gifts to help people.
 He was cared for by two hundred forty nurses, all free of faults 1 and full of sweet milk.
 His father had given him a prince’s necklace worth one hundred thousand coins and at age four he gave it to them in thanks for their work.
 His father replaced the necklace nine times and the Bodhisatta gave each of these to his nurses.
 At age eight he felt unsatisfied by his charity because everything he gave away came from others.
 He wanted to give something of his very own.
 He pondered the matter, vowing that if someone asked for his heart, eyes, or flesh, he would cut them out with his own hands and give them.
 Indra, Brahma, and other heavenly gods were so pleased by his dedication that the earth shook, lightning flashed, and the ocean stirred.
 By age sixteen, the Bodhisatta had mastered all his studies, so his parents married him to his cousin Maddi and abdicated so he could take the throne.
 They soon had a son, Jali, and a daughter, Kanhajina.